codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 ```

-Unfortunately GHC plugins doesn't play nicely with `ghci`, so we will instead build the project, and then you can play around with the examples in `src/Main.hs`.
+Unfortunately GHC plugins doesn't play nicely with `ghci`.
+We will instead build the project, so we can play around with the examples in `src/Main.hs`.

 ```bash
 $ cd haskell-record-dot